 News: Earthworks in progress

 It is now 50 years since Alan Smith and Tony Hallam published in Nature their classic paper on Gondwana reconstruction (Smith & Hallam, 1970).
-They applied the contour-fitting algorithm used in Bullard, Everett and Smith (1965) to fit the 500 fathom (914 m) bathymetric contours for South America, Africa, Madagascar, India and Australia to each other and to the 1000 m isobath for Antarctica.
+Here is a link to a video of Alan talking about this work in 2012 [link].
+Smith and Hallam applied the same contour-fitting algorithm used in Bullard, Everett and Smith (1965) to fit the 500 fathom (914 m) bathymetric contours for South America, Africa, Madagascar, India and Australia to each other and to the 1000 m isobath for Antarctica.
 The result has withstood well the test of time.
 The figure at the bottom of this piece presents the fit resulting from current research (available on this website) alongside the original Smith & Hallam (1970) fit.

 The main difference in the result is that the convex section of the Mozambique coast of Afcrica is now fitted into the concave section of the Antarctic coast occupied by Sri Lanka in the 1970 fit.
 A slightly more northwesterly position for Madagascar against Africa then allows the remainder of the assembly of India, Australia and Antarctica to fit snugly against Africa and Madagascar.
 The modern fit uses offshore satellite gravity anomalies ('gravity margins') with persuasively conjugate detail in place of bathymetric contours.
 The Smith & Hallam (1970) position for Sri Lanka - which they explain as arbitrary - survived into the 1988 geological map of Gondwana (de Wit et al., 1988) and is still reproduced from time to time.